gnsmrky/pytorch-fast-neural-style-for-web/README.md

 (Reduced content size does not create smaller `.onnx` model file.
 It simply reduces the amount of resources needed for the needed inference run.
 In the exported `.onnx` model files, only the sizes of input and output nodes are changed.)

-## Eval/export ONNX for smaller input image sizes for ONNX.js web inference
+## Smaller input image sizes for ONNX.js web inference
 Goto [PyTorch fast-neural-style web benchmark](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/benchmark.html) as an example for quick demo.
 The benchmark runs image sizes at 128x128 and 256x256 to avoid the constrained resource situation.

 When doing inference eval with ONNX.js, the available resource is even more limited in web browsers.
 It is recommended to lower down the content image size even futher to 128x128 and 256x256 using `--content-scale` option.